github-tools/github/README.md

 4. From the root of the cloned repo, run `npm install`.
 5. Email jaredrewerts@gmail.com with the subject **GitHub API - Personal Access Token Request**

-A personal access token for our test user, @github-tools-tests, will be generated for you.
+A personal access token for our test user, @github-tools-test, will be generated for you.

-6. Set the environment variable `GHTOOLS_USER` to `github-tools-tests`.
+6. Set the environment variable `GHTOOLS_USER` to `github-tools-test`.

-`export GHTOOLS_USER=github-tools-tests`
+`export GHTOOLS_USER=github-tools-test`

 7. Set the environment variable `GHTOOLS_PASSWORD` to the personal access token that was generated for you.